Active and inactive quarantine in epidemic spreading on adaptive activity-driven networks

 Our approach naturally distinguishes an active quarantine from an inactive one.
 In the active quarantine an active node selects randomly its contact among the non-quarantining nodes: links directed to quarantining nodes are effectively rewired towards potentially susceptible or non-quarantining infected nodes.
-Dynamical link rewiring can produce non-trivial effects on epidemic spreading, as observed in \cite{gross2006adaptive} for static network.
-This behaviour creates a temporally connected cluster of not-quarantining nodes and this can strengthen the epidemic \cite{scarpino2016effect,gross2006adaptive}.
-In the inactive case the population does not compensate the ineffective links towards nodes in quarantine, by forming links with other nodes, and their activation in that case will not be effective.
+Dynamical link rewiring can produce non-trivial effects on epidemic spreading, as observed in \cite{gross2006adaptive} for static networks. { Indeed, rewiring induces new connections among not-quarantining nodes and this can strengthen the epidemics \cite{scarpino2016effect,gross2006adaptive}.
+On the contrary, in the inactive case the population does not compensate the ineffective links towards nodes in quarantine and the effective contagion is reduced.}